-If you're planning your wedding this summer then you're likely trying to figure out what your options are and how you can still make one of the most important days of your life epic and amazing.
+If you're planning your wedding then you're likely trying to figure out what your options are and how you can still make one of the most important days of your life epic and amazing.
 We have some ideas that we'd love to share to help you and your fiance during this difficult and confusing time.

-We've rescheduled a lot of events since March.
-While we know that this day is a day meant for the joining into union of you and your fiance, we also know that many of you have dreamt of having a wedding with all of your friends and family there to celebrate- because we hear about how important this all the time.
+We've rescheduled a lot of events last year.
+While we know that this day is a day meant for the joining into union of you and your fiance, we also know that many of you have dreamt of having a wedding with all of your friends and family there to celebrate- because we hear about how important this is all the time.
 If this is you, you may consider postponing your wedding for a later date.
 Most vendors, ourselves included, are allowing couples the option of rescheduling to another date without any rescheduling fees or notice restrictions.

 Though we understand the enormity and stress that this decision entails and every situation is going to be different based on circumstances, we generally recommend making your final decision 3 to 5 weeks out in order to see all of your options with as updated information as possible.

 Though the majority of our couples have elected to postpone and have now gotten married, we have had several conversations regarding alternative ideas on how they can still get married and make a great day of it where ever restrictions still apply.
 The solution is going to look different for each of you but we thought we'd share with you some ideas that we've heard from some of our couples and their wedding planners to see if they may also be a good option for you.

 a few Alternatives

 One great idea we've heard a few times is to have your ceremony now- and your reception and celebration planned for a few months down the road.